Back to Blog

 The original definitions (and why they mattered)

 Virtual receptionist - historically, a remote human answering your phone from a contact center, presenting as your business ("Thank you for calling Smith Plumbing, how can I help?").
-The "virtual" part just meant the person wasn't physically at your office.
-Categories like Ruby Receptionists, Moneypenny, and traditional answering services invented this space in the 1990s and 2000s.
-Pricing was per-call or per-minute, with a monthly minimum.
+The "virtual" part just meant the person was not physically at your office.
+Ruby, Moneypenny (which absorbed VoiceNation and retired that brand), PATLive, AnswerConnect, and Abby (formerly Abby Connect) built this category.
+Pricing was, and still is, per call or per minute with a monthly plan.

 AI receptionist - software answering your phone with a synthesized voice, running a script / LLM / trained model, no human in the loop (or human as escalation only).
 This category really arrived around 2022-2023 once voice AI became convincing enough to actually pass for a receptionist on the phone.